What Muscles Does a Rowing Machine work, Are you someone who is looking for a rowing machine and wants to know what muscles does a rowing

 The biceps plays a role when you bend your arms to bring the “paddles” to your chest.
 The chest muscles also work when stretched

 In the lower part of the body:

-The glutes is used throughout the movement on the device.
+The glutes are used throughout the movement on the device.

 Quadriceps, located in the front of the thighs, are used to bend the knees and return to the starting position.

 Hamstrings, located between the hips and the knees, allow you to push your body back to pull the paddles.

 latissimus dorsi controls the extension of the arms and the release of the handles The trapezius muscles control your shoulder blades and allow you to pull the paddles.
 Rhomboids, between the spine and the shoulder blades, support the trapezius.